kyleschuma/to-png/README.md

 # to-png
-An easy way of creating PNG images from given DOM element.
+An easy way of creating PNG image from given DOM element.

 ## Usage

 ```javascript
 import toPng from 'to-png';